ronentk/academic-kickstart/content/post/dbca/index.md

 How to even measure the ability for compositional generalization?
 Like so many concepts in natural language, intuitive explanations of compositional generalization are easy, but more precise definitions can be notoriously elusive.
 Many works (e.g., [SCAN](https://arxiv.org/abs/1711.00350), [gSCAN](https://arxiv.org/abs/2003.05161)) adopt a simple approach of holding out some set of test samples which differ systematically from those seen in training.
 For example, showing a model what it means to "walk while spinning" and "push the circle" at train time, and then testing it on "push the circle while spinning".
 While such approaches indeed test for compositional generalization, a limitation is that the holding out classes of samples is somewhat heuristic and hand-engineered, and doesn't yield a precise, numeric or canonical quantification of train-test differences.

 Fortunately, a cool [paper](https://openreview.net/forum?id=SygcCnNKwr) presented this year at ICLR2020 makes some nice progress on this question.
 The paper, out of Google Brain, is called *"Measuring Compositional Generalization: A Comprehensive Method on Realistic Data"*.
-They propose a method, Distribution Based Compositionality Assessment (DBCA), which allows constructing and quantifying the compositional-generalization gap between train and test splits.
+They propose a method, Distribution Based Compositionality Assessment (DBCA), which allows constructing and more precisely quantifying the compositional-generalization gap between train and test splits.

 I really liked the paper and indeed found it comprehensive (including a 20+ page appendix), so this is my attempt at a walk-through and accompaniment to my (un-offical) [re-implementation](https://github.com/ronentk/dbca-splitter).